First & Last Frost Date by UK Postcode 2026

 Scotland (Postcodes: AB, DD, DG, EH, FK, G, IV, KA, KW, KY, ML, PA, PH, TD)

-Planting advice for Scotland: Edinburgh and Glasgow have surprisingly long growing seasons (200–215 days) thanks to their coastal and urban positions.
+Planting advice for Scotland: Edinburgh and Glasgow have surprisingly long growing seasons for their latitude — 192 and 194 days across the EH and G postcode areas in the table above, and longer still in the city centres themselves, where EH1 reaches 210 days and G1 215 — thanks to their coastal and urban positions.
 The real challenge is the Highlands, where the growing season drops to 140–150 days.
 Highland gardeners should focus on fast-maturing varieties: ‘Tumbling Tom’ tomatoes, ‘Courgette Defender’ and quick salad leaves like rocket and lettuce.
 Start everything indoors in March and do not transplant until late May.
-Our succession planting guide helps you make the most of a short season.
+Our planting calendar helps you make the most of a short season.

 Northern Ireland (Postcodes: BT)